eval function allows to execute a string of code.

 eval is used very sparingly.
 It’s often said that “eval is evil”.

 eval.
 But that time passed a decade ago.

 Right now, there’s almost no reason to use

-eval a string of code, please note that its ability to access outer variables has side-effects.
+Please note that its ability to access outer variables has side-effects.

 eval is used, as it may reference them.
 So minifiers don’t replace all local variables that might be visible from